soodrajesh/EC2-RDS-ALB-Terraform-Deployment/README.md

 #**Description**:

 1. **Public-facing EC2 Instance:** A t3.medium sized EC2 instance that is publicly accessible on port 443.
 It is hosted on amazon Linux server and has 1 GP3  drive of 50GB attached.
-Using count varialbe we can deploy N number of instances or as per requirement.
+Using count variable we can deploy N number of instances or as per requirement.

 2. **Application Load Balancer (ALB) and Target Group:** The public-facing EC2 instance is part of a target group that is associated with an Application Load Balancer (ALB).
 This ALB is responsible for distributing traffic to the EC2 instances.